retaildevcrews/botify/docs/developer_experience/quick_run_local.md

 Running the following Docker Compose command will build the latest images and then run them with the required networking, secrets, services, and port forwarding.
 Open [docker-compose.yaml](../../apps/docker-compose.yaml) for more info.

+Ensure infrastructure has been deployed according to the following instructions: [Deploy Infrastructure](../../infra/README.md)

 ```bash
 cd apps
 docker compose up -w